lbwa/vas.js/README.md

 import Vas from 'vasjs'

 new Vas({
-  devicePixelRatio: YOUR_RATIO // Should be greater than one
+  devicePixelRatio: YOUR_RATIO // should be greater than one
-  // ... extra options ...
+  // omit other options ...
 })
 ```